rpatterson/prunerr/README.rst

 The following are known issues with Prunerr or features that are particularly desirable to implement in Prunerr.
 IOW, contributions are particularly welcome for the following:

+- Convert from a Servarr Custom Script to a WebHook:

+  This is definitely the better way to do this and addresses a number of issues, particularly the issue of having to install Prunerr into the Servarr containers at container startup.

 - Support download clients on different file-systems, copy completed items:

   There is existing support for copying finished torrents via an arbitrary command, but